gianlucadetommaso/volatile/README.md

 ```ruby
 pip install tensorflow-cpu tensorflow-probability matplotlib yfinance
 ```
-Alternatively, you can also use the requirements file; type `pip install -r requirements.txt`.
+As an alternative, you can also use the requirements file; type `pip install -r requirements.txt`.

-**Important**: Tensorflow is currently supported only up to Python 3.8, not yet Python 3.9; make sure to activate the virtual environment with the right Python version.
+**Important**: Tensorflow is currently supported only up to Python 3.8, not yet Python 3.9 (see [here](https://www.tensorflow.org/install/pip)); make sure to activate the virtual environment with the right Python version.

 Done!
 You're all set to use Volatile.